thierrymoudiki/thierrymoudiki.github.io/_posts/2024-09-09-new-nnetsauce.md

 comments: true
 ---

 New versions of [nnetsauce](https://github.com/Techtonique/nnetsauce) and [ahead](https://github.com/Techtonique/ahead) will be released this week.
 Big releases, notably with more uncertainty quantification methods implemented in both packages.
-Stay tuned!
+Stay tuned.

+PS: You can now (well, again) comment on posts on this website.
+Hope it works better than Disqus.